Student Scholarship Program

-Chris Jury, Ph.D. candidate in oceanography at UH Manoa.
+Chris Jury, Position when awarded: Ph.D. candidate in oceanography at UH Manoa.

 2010 – 2011:

-Kristin Privitera-Johnson, Junior in marine biology at CSU Long Beach.
+Kristin Privitera-Johnson, Position when awarded: Junior in marine biology at CSU Long Beach.

 2009 – 2010:

-Brita Mjos, Senior in marine ecology and environmental science at Western Washington University.
+Brita Mjos, Position when awarded: Senior in marine ecology and environmental science at Western Washington University.

 E-mail and Resume Tips:

-Please make sure to proofread your emails and resume before sending them to scholarship@MASNA.org.
+Please make sure to proofread your emails before contacting scholarship@MASNA.org.